gnolang/gno/gno.land/pkg/gnoweb/README.md

-# Gnoweb
+# gnoweb

+`gnoweb` is a universal web frontend for the gno.land blockchain.

-This README provides instructions on how to set up and run Gnoweb for development purposes.
+This README provides instructions on how to set up and run `gnoweb` for development purposes.

 ## Prerequisites